-Emerald Ash Borer in West Chester, Pennsylvania
+Emerald Ash Borer Threats in West Chester, PA

 The Emerald Ash Borer damages ash trees in West Chester, Pennsylvania, and surrounding areas at an alarming rate.
 The emerald ash tree borer is an invasive ash tree beetle accidentally imported to North America in 2002 through wood packaging.
 The wood-boring beetles have destroyed tens of millions of ash trees across different states in the US.
 These states have been in a constant battle to control the invasion attacking the ash tree species.
 With the help of an appropriate emerald ash borer treatment, the proliferation of EAB can be limited.

 The use of any pesticide may differ from state to state as controlled by its policies.
 Homeowners should contact their state Department of Agriculture to seek guidance in selecting the appropriate pesticide.
 Use this list of approved insecticides in treating damaged ash trees:

 - ACECAP 97 Systemic Insecticide Tree Implants (acephate)

 - Amdro Tree & Shrub Care Concentrate (imidacloprid)